 However, these are second-tier email marketing solutions to think about…!
 You must take care to authenticate your email in order to hoard from phishing and spamming activities.

-Hence, in this email marketing guide, I will discuss email authentication.
+Hence, in this email marketing guides, I will discuss email authentication.
 I will elaborate it’s features, elements, and how to authenticate your email.

 Let’s get started…!